peter201943/starviewer/starviewer/app/deployments/readme.md

 # Deployments

-Holds the "main scenes" selected in final export.
+Config files for various deployment methods.

+NOT the "main scene", see `app/StarViewer.tscn`.